 - a.
-Definition: Specially designed instruction, not to be confused with differentiation, is adapted content, methodology or delivery of instruction by a special education teacher or related service provider to address the unique needs (academic, behavioral, social) of an eligible student that results from a student's educational plan. - b.
-Standard: To ensure access to the general education curriculum and in some cases advanced curriculum, special education teachers and related service providers, utilize students' individualized educational support plans to develop specially designed instruction that meets each student's unique needs as outlined in their individualized educational plan of support. - c.
-Theory of Action: If school staff engage in high quality specially designed instruction, using general education curriculum as a foundation for all students, then Diverse Learners and Gifted Students will demonstrate significant growth in the areas targeted through their individualized educational support plan and increase access to the general education curriculum - d.
-District Accountability: Provide professional learning and coaching at the district and Network-level to implement high-quality specially designed instruction.
+Definition: Specially designed instruction, not to be confused with differentiation, is adapted content, methodology, and/or delivery of instruction by a special education teacher or related service provider to that address the unique needs (i.e., academic, behavioral, social adaptive) of an eligible student that results from a as identified and outlined on a student's individualized educational plan (IEP).
+Specially designed instruction is not to be confused with differentiation, which is accessible to all students regardless of eligibility for specialized services. - b.
+Standard: To ensure access to the general education curriculum and in some cases advanced curriculum or significantly modified curriculum, special education teachers and related service providers utilize students' individualized educational support-plans to develop specially designed instruction that meets each student's unique needs as outlined in their individualized educational plan of support.
+This plan for specially designed instruction will be utilized across classroom settings. - c.
+Theory of Action: If school staff engage in high quality specially designed instruction, using general education curriculum as a foundation for all students, then Diverse Learners Students with Disabilities and Gifted Students will demonstrate significant growth in the areas targeted through their individualized educational support plan and increase access to the general education appropriate curriculum. - d.
+District Accountability: Provide professional learning-and, coaching, and consultation at the district-and Network-level to implement high-quality, network, and school level to the adoption, implementation, and monitoring of specially designed instruction.